wikankun/number-match-solver/README.md

 ## About the Project
 This project is written in python 3, using FastAPI, and dockerized for easy access.

-It uses BFS strategy to find the best possible solution.
-But BFS implementation requires optimization as it takes ages to solve more than 5 rows.
+It uses DFS strategy to find the best possible solution.
+There's also BFS implementation, but BFS implementation requires optimization as it takes ages to solve more than 5 rows.

-PRs are wellcomed.
+PRs are welcome.

 ## Pre-requisite
 - Python 3.9